opcaic/docs/intro/introduction.rst

     - Multiple visibility settings per tournament:

         - public and private (invitation-only) tournaments
-        - hiding user names (anonymizng) of authors of competing bots
+        - optionally hiding usernames of authors of competing bots
         - showing all matches vs only matches in which user's bot participates

     - Accepting solutions in source code or compiled form.
     - Granular game configuration for each tournament
-    - Ability to add new custom games
+    - Ability to add custom games

 ***********
 Terminology